vishwasnavadak/TIL/README.md

 ## 2021-09-26

-Pi Hole can be un locally on Macbook: https://www.imore.com/how-run-pi-hole-your-mac
+Pi Hole can be run locally on Macbook: https://www.imore.com/how-run-pi-hole-your-mac

 ## 2021-08-12